200526-rocp-omega/project-csieg150/PostCheatSheet.md

     "amount":00.00
 }
 ```
-* /accounts -  used for inserting new records into the USERS-ACCOUNTS table and ACCOUNTS
+* /accounts -  used for inserting new records into the USERS-ACCOUNTS table and ACCOUNTS.
-  *
+  * Standard and Premium users can only input their ID to work with.
 ```json
 {
     "userId":0,